 Does the Expected Sales Tax Due Report Presume My Untaxed Sales Are Exempt?

 No. The Expected Sales Tax Due Report will still assume those Presumed Exempt sales should be taxed unless you have classified those items are exempt.

-- Amazon sellers, Shopify sellers and SmartCalcs sellers can classify exempt sales via the Exemptions tab to make sure TaxJar's Expected Report will view those sales as exempt.
+- TaxJar users* who sell on these supported platforms, or who use the TaxJar API (or a combination of supported carts and our API) may be able to classify exempt sales via the Exemptions tab to make sure TaxJar's Expected Report will view those sales as exempt.

 - Once you classify your exempt sales, the Expected Report will no longer assume the sales you classified are fully taxable.

-- If you have sales from carts other than Amazon, Shopify or SmartCalcs, you won't be able to use the Exemptions tab just yet.
+- If you have sales from carts other than these carts or on a plan that does not support Exemptions, you won't be able to use the Exemptions tab just yet.
 The good news is, this feature will soon expand to support additional carts and you can Contact Support to get notified when your cart is supported!